 The English chemist John Dalton suggested that all matter is made up of atoms, which were indivisible and indestructible.
 He also stated that all the atoms of an element were exactly the same, but the atoms of different elements differ in size and mass.

-Chemical reactions, according to Dalton’s atomic theory, involves a rearrangement of atoms to form products.
-According to the postulates proposed by Dalton, the atomic structure comprised of atoms, the smallest particle responsible for the chemical reactions to occur.
+Chemical reactions, according to Dalton’s atomic theory, involve a rearrangement of atoms to form products.
+According to the postulates proposed by Dalton, the atomic structure comprises atoms, the smallest particle responsible for the chemical reactions to occur.